 Finding your loved one with SafetyNet Tracking Systems

 What is Project Lifesaver with SafetyNet Tracking Systems?
 Nothing could be more frightening than the thought of a loved one with autism, Alzheimer’s or another condition becoming lost.
-SafetyNet is a program of proactive involvement and specialized operations that respond to incidents of victims of Alzheimer’s and other related disorders that have wandered from home become lost and cannot find their way back home.
+SafetyNet is a program of proactive involvement and specialized operations that respond to incidents of victims of Alzheimer’s and other cognitive impairments that have wandered from home, become lost, and cannot find their way back home.

 How does it work?
 Clients of the program wear a personal locator unit (P.L.U.) on a wristband that is assigned a specific FM frequency, and emits a tracking signal.
 The police department is equipped with vehicle based and handheld locator tracking units that receive the signal from the P.L.U.